A Brief History of Mercedes Benz

 - SL-Class: The SL-Class began production in 1954 and has many Mercedes legendary vehicles in its name.
 The SL-Class is Mercedes Benz’ large luxury roadster that comes with a six or eight-cylinder engine.

 Eventually, all vehicles need to be brought in for repairs.
-Whatever your needs are, you can take your Mercedes Benz to Oscars Automotive.
+Whatever your needs are, you can take your Mercedes Benz to Oscars Automotive for the Mercedes service Boise, ID relies on.
 Proudly serving residents of Boise and surrounding areas since 2002, our highly-skilled technicians go through extensive automotive repair training.
 At Oscars Automotive, our number one goal is complete customer satisfaction, and we will make sure your vehicle is taken care of with top-notch service and also efficiently and cost-effectively.
 Here are some of our guiding principles:

 - Acting with honesty, integrity, and kindness creates an unforgettable experience.